 Read Charlotte's story.

 Therefore, when I heard he was particularly interested in using Bowen on problem feet, I decided to give it a go.
 I was sceptical to say the least.
 I had had surgery for Morton’s Neuroma in one foot and arthritis in the other.
-Once again, the treatment was gentle and non-invasive.
 Within no more than 2-3 sessions, I had begun to regain flexibility in my feet.

 CB, Primrose Hill